Mixed-Integer Optimal Control via Reinforcement Learning: A Case Study on Hybrid Electric Vehicle Energy Management: PHEV Energy Management Problem Formulation

 \subsection{Problem Formulation}

-The primary goal of the parallel HEV energy management system is to develop a control strategy to minimize the fuel consumption.
-The control inputs to the system are the engine torque, mechanical brake torque and the gear ratio
+The primary objective of the PHEV energy management system is to develop a control strategy that minimizes the equivalent cost of fuel and electricity consumption, while simultaneously reducing the frequency of gear shifts and clutch engagement to enhance the overall driving experience.
+The control inputs to the system are the engine torque, mechanical brake torque, gear ratio, and clutch state:

-where $T_e$ and $T_b$ are continuous, and $i_g$ is discrete.
-The cost function to minimize is the fuel consumption over the duration of the drive cycle, which can be expressed as:
+assuming that only a sequential shift pattern is considered, $\varsigma$ belongs to the set $\{-1, 0, 1\}$, where $\varsigma=-1$ represents downshift, $\varsigma=1$ represents upshift, and $\varsigma=0$ corresponds to sustainment.
+The cost function to minimize can be expressed as:

-where $\dot{m}_f(t)$ represents the fuel consumption at a particular time $t$, $T_0$ and $T_{cyc}$ denote the initial and final times of the drive cycle, respectively.
-The drive cycle utilized for training is the China heavy-duty commercial vehicle test cycle for light trucks (CHTC-LT), depicted in Fig.~\ref{fig:chtc-lt}.
+where $k_f$ and $k_b$ are the fuel and electricity prices, respectively, $\tilde{p}$ denotes the reference penalty, established at the median value of fuel consumption, $p_{\varsigma}$ and $p_{c}$ are the penalties for gear shift and clutch engagement/disengagement, respectively, $\zeta$ and $\xi$ are the penalty coefficients, $\Delta t$ is the control interval, $T_0$ and $T_{cyc}$ are the initial and final time steps of the drive cycle, respectively.
+The drive cycle utilized for training is the China heavy-duty transient cycle for light trucks (CHTC-LT), depicted in Fig.~\ref{fig:chtc-lt}.